 Every security product solves a specific problem and leaves others untouched.
-The honest version of "Shards protects your secrets" is more useful than the marketing version.
+The honest version of "Threshold Vault protects your secrets" is more useful than the marketing version.
 Here is what threshold custody actually defends against, where the math runs out, and what you need to handle yourself.

 Information-theoretic security applies to the split itself.
-Fewer than M shards mathematically reveal nothing about the secret.
-That is the entire guarantee.
-Everything outside it — the room you split the secret in, the people who hold the shards, the printer that committed them to paper — is procedural, and procedure can fail.
+Fewer than M shard cards cannot reconstruct the encryption key.
+They do still reveal visible metadata by design, threshold parameters, holder identifiers, and a card ID, so the guarantee is precise rather than absolute.
+Everything outside it (the room you split the secret in, the people who hold the shards, the printer that committed them to paper) is procedural, and procedure can fail.

 This is not a flaw in the design.
 It is the design.
-Shards solves the cryptographic problem cleanly, on the assumption that the user will solve the procedural problems with care.
+Threshold Vault solves the cryptographic problem cleanly, on the assumption that the user will solve the procedural problems with care.
 The best practices section exists for exactly this reason.

 If the underlying secret protects an asset on a system whose signatures are vulnerable to future quantum attack, threshold custody does not change that.
 It protects the storage and recovery of the secret.
 It does not modify what the secret unlocks.

 A threat model is only useful if it names the failures it does not address.
-Below is the full list of risks that fall outside Shards' boundary, with our assessment of how serious each is in practice and what you can do about it.
+Below is the full list of risks that fall outside Threshold Vault' boundary, with our assessment of how serious each is in practice and what you can do about it.

 | Threat | Status | What you can do |